Relationships between two linearizations of the box-ball system : Kerov-Kirillov-Reshetikhin bijection and slot configuration: Introduction

 The original model, namely the BBS introduced by \cite{TS}, corresponds to the case with infinite capacity carrier, that is $\ell=\infty$.
 Throughout this paper, by abuse of notation, for any function $f : \Omega \to \R$ we will denote $f\left(T_{\ell}\eta\right)$ by $T_{\ell}f$ and often omit the variable $\eta$.
 Also, we denote $T_{\infty}$ by $T$.

 The BBS has been widely studied from the viewpoint of the integrable system.
-In particular, the BBS can be obtained via the certain discretization of the Korteweg-de Vries equation (KdV equation) \cite{TTMS}
+In particular, the BBS can be obtained via a {\it certain discretization} of the Korteweg-de Vries equation (KdV equation)

-and as the KdV equation is known to be a soliton equation, the BBS also exhibits solitonic behavior.
-A $k$-soliton of a given ball configuration $\eta$ is a certain substring of $\eta$ consisting of $k$ ``1"s and ``0"s.
+As the KdV equation is known to be a soliton equation, the BBS also exhibits solitonic behavior; {indeed, this property is a consequence of the solitonic nature of a certain discretized KdV equation \cite{TTMS}.} A $k$-soliton of a given ball configuration $\eta$ is a certain substring of $\eta$ consisting of $k$ ``1"s and ``0"s.
 If distances of solitons are large enough, then a $k$-soliton is identified as consecutive $k$ ``1"s followed by $k$ ``0"s -- here we look at the ball configuration from left to right.
 Even when the distance between some solitons is small or solitons are interacting, we can identify them precisely, via the Takahashi-Satsuma (TS) algorithm, which is recalled in Appendix A. For example, Figure \ref{fig:timeevolution} shows the time evolution of the configuration $\eta = 111000010010\dots$, which includes one $3$-soliton and two $1$-solitons, and the distance of these solitons is large enough in $\eta, T^{4}\eta$ but they interact in $T\eta, T^{2}\eta, T^{3}\eta$.
-In addition, On the other hand, it is also known that the BBS can be obtained via the zero temperature limit of certain spin chain model, and the BBS inherits the symmetry of the model before taking the limit, see \cite{IKT} for details.
-Thus, despite the simple description of the dynamics, the BBS is considered as an important model in mathematical physics since it has the properties of both classical and quantum integrable systems.
+In addition, it is also known that the BBS can be obtained via the zero temperature limit of {a} certain spin chain model, and the BBS inherits the symmetry of the model before taking the limit, see \cite{IKT} for details.
+Thus, despite the simple description of the dynamics, the BBS is considered an important model in mathematical physics since it has the properties of both classical and quantum integrable systems.